We Refuse to Be Mislabeled: Updating Rheumatoid Arthritis (RA) to Rheumatoid Disease (RD)

 As I objectively studied the problem, I pulled apart threads like tangled yarn.
 Examining the origins of the confusion about Rheumatoid disease leads to clear conclusions about what must be done to correct it.
 The word “arthritis” is one unambiguous thread.
 My learning process included writing > 600 articles for this site and other publications.
 For a quick overview, click here to see the list of 57 articles labeled Rheumatoid Arthritis Awareness.

-3) An RA / RAD foundation: the Rheumatoid Patient Foundation.
+3) An RA / RD foundation: the Rheumatoid Patient Foundation.

 A few say we must first spend our energy convincing other organizations that they must change their ideals or goals to align with those of Rheumatoid patients and give us what we need.
 Do people with other conditions or causes wait to be given whatever change they need?
 No, they demand it.